technologiestiftung/giessdenkiez-de-tree-data/README.md

 ### Data Processing with Node.js

 As outlined above we have to do several steps to process the data.
+This runs on computer and not in the docker container.

 First install all dependencies:

 ```bash